w3f/Grants-Program/applications/Hydrapad.md

 - **User Growth:** We project to onboard 100,000 active users by the end of Year 1, including investors and project teams, driving adoption of Neo network for presale transactions.

 - **Liquidity and Trading Activity:** We are expecting that new projects launch will lead to increased trading volume and liquidity within your ecosystem.

+**Why we want to build on Polkadot**

+- Polkadot’s unique multi-chain framework offers an unparalleled advantage in terms of interoperability.
+With its relay chain and parachains, Polkadot enables seamless communication between different blockchains.
+For a bonded curve launchpad, where assets and liquidity need to be bridged across various ecosystems, Polkadot’s cross-chain capabilities are a natural fit.
+This ensures we can facilitate broader participation and integration with different blockchain communities, making our platform more accessible and scalable.

+- Substrate's modular framework allows us to customize the blockchain layer according to our needs, especially as we design a bonded curve mechanism for our launchpad.
+Substrate’s flexibility in governance, consensus mechanisms, and runtime modules makes it easy to tailor the platform's features while maintaining high performance.
+This adaptability means we can innovate rapidly and efficiently.

+- Polkadot’s parachains can scale independently, enabling our project to grow alongside the broader ecosystem.
+By utilizing Polkadot’s infrastructure, we can ensure that our launchpad can handle increased transaction volumes as our user base and features expand, without compromising performance or decentralization.

 #### Technology Stack